The Lambert Way to Gaussianize heavy tailed data with the inverse of Tukey's h as a special case: Generating Heavy Tails Using Transformations

-In view of the importance and popularity of Gaussianity, we clearly want to back-transform skewed, heavy-tailed data to something Gaussian rather than yet another heavy-tailed distribution.
-Typically tail behaviour of RVs are compared by their fourth central standardized moment $\gamma_2(X) = \E (X - \mu_x)^4 / \sigma_x^4$ - i.e.\ their kurtosis; for a Gaussian RV $\gamma_2(X)=3$.
-Hence it is natural to set $3$ as the reference value, and for the future when we ``normalize the data $\mathbf{y}$'' we not only subtract the mean, and divide by the standard deviation, but also transform it to data $\mathbf{x}_{\tau}$ with $\widehat{\gamma}_2\left(\mathbf{x}_{\tau} \right) = 3$ -- a ``Normalization'' in the true sense of the word (see Fig.\ \ref{fig:Gaussianized_Cauchy_sample}).
-This data-driven view of the Lambert W framework can also be useful for non-parametric density estimation, where multivariate data is often pre-scaled to unit-variance, so a kernel density estimator (KDE) can use the same bandwidth $h$ in each dimension \citep{Wasserman07_Nonparametric, Hwang94_nonparametricmultivariate}. ``Normalizing'' the data the Lambert Way does not only pre-scale the data, but also improves KDEs for heavy-tailed data \citep[see also][]{Markovich05_KDE_HeavyTail, Maiboroda04_KDE_HeavyTail, Takada01}.
+In view of the importance and popularity of Gaussianity, we clearly want to back-transform heavy-tailed data to a Gaussian rather than yet another heavy-tailed distribution.
+Typically tail behavior of RVs are compared by their kurtosis $\gamma_2(X) = \E (X - \mu_x)^4 / \sigma_x^4$, which for a Gaussian RV equals $3$.
+Hence for the future when we ``normalize $\mathbf{y}$'' we can not only subtract the mean, and divide by the standard deviation, but also transform it to $\mathbf{x}_{\tau}$ with $\widehat{\gamma}_2\left(\mathbf{x}_{\tau} \right) = 3$ -- a ``Normalization'' in the true sense of the word (see Fig.\ \ref{fig:Gaussianized_Cauchy_sample}).

+This data-driven view of the Lambert W framework can also be useful for kernel density estimation (KDE), where multivariate data is often pre-scaled to unit-variance, so the same bandwidth can be used in each dimension \citep{Wasserman07_Nonparametric, Hwang94_nonparametricmultivariate}.
+Thus ``normalizing'' the Lambert Way might likely also improve KDE for heavy-tailed data \citep[see also][]{Markovich05_KDE_HeavyTail, Maiboroda04_KDE_HeavyTail}.

 \begin{corollary}[Inverse transformation for Tukey's $hh$] The inverse transformation of \eqref{eq:trafo_hh} is

 \end{corollary}